Co-production (approach): Science, technology and society

+Co-production of climate services

+A disconnect exists between the climate information that is produced by science (in terms of weather forecasts and climate projections) and what is needed by users to make climate-resilient decisions.
+The mismatch usually relates to time scales, spatial scales, and metrics.
+Co-producing climate services, by bringing together producers and users of climate information for dialogue, can lead to the creation of new knowledge that is more appropriate for use in terms of being tailored and targeted to particular decisions.

+As in other fields, co-production of climate services, can create challenges due to differences in the incentives, priorities and languages of the various parties (often grouped into "producers" of information and "users" of information).
+Although there are no recipes for how to co-produce climate services, there are a number of building blocks and principles.

 Concepts of co-production

 Co-production is based on the production of own services and resources by citizens, completely or in part.
 It involves the willingness of citizens or users together with public services to design, implement and improve the delivery of services in order to innovate and transform public services.
-One striking example is to involve vulnerable groups, such as patients with psychotic disorders and severe functional impairments in co-producing their healthcare, and to use technology assist this process.
-Co-production includes co-management and co-governance.

 Co-management

 The concept of co-management implies the introduction of a third party (citizens, users, private organization or other public organization) into the process of management of the delivery of the service.
 The involvement of the third party actually takes place from the nineteenth century, however, it was not defined as a concept back then.

 Co-management creates the phenomenon by bringing relations between different organizations to internal production process and creating new networks, which in some cases brings strong positive impact, however, can be seen as negative due to the lack of accountability and increasing competition between different networks.